Professor Named Toxicology Educator of the Year

 As a faculty member for eight years, Dr. Landry teaches toxicology, drug metabolism, pathophysiology, and pharmacology courses.
 He also mentors undergraduate and graduate students in his toxicology research laboratory, where he studies how different species react to alcohols, glycols, and carboxylates to develop antidotes and assess risks.
 He also investigates how toxic agents can increase kidney stone formation.

 Recognized by the Society of Toxicology for his "tireless efforts," Dr. Landry said his teaching philosophy emphasizes discussion-based participation and active engagement with toxicology concepts and research.
 "Lots of research," he said.
 “I love being in the lab reviewing, analyzing, and searching for answers.
-I strive to create an inclusive, engaging environment where students can take ownership of their learning and see the real-world impact of toxicology."
+I strive to create an engaging environment where students can take ownership of their learning and see the real-world impact of toxicology."

 Dr. Landry's dedication to faculty-student research collaboration was previously recognized with the Gail P. and Edward A. Bucher Trustees' Award for Excellence in Faculty-Student Research Collaboration at MCPHS.